Mandera, Kenya: Mandera Municipality, Greening Program

 Country: Kenya

-Finalist: Living Green for Climate Change Icon
+2024 Awards: Living Green for Climate Change Winner

 Mandera Municipality’s Afforestation Program represents a remarkable transformation in a semi-arid landscape, where scorching temperatures, minimal rainfall and recurring droughts once defined daily life.
 It is a testament to our city’s vision, determination and resilience in the face of these challenges.